Photo by Connor Fyfe for Herb

 Live resin is especially beneficial to those who need fast relief from symptoms like nausea, migraines, and tremors.
 Dabs provide a strong and potent effect without the need for actual combustion, and so can also be a good option for those who want to avoid smoking.

 Live resin is only as good as the fresh flower it’s made from, so look out for cultivators you know and trust releasing limited batches.
 The only downside of live resin is the steeper price tag than “regular” concentrates.
-However, it’s incredible flavor and robust terpene profile is worth the extra change, on special occasions at least.
+However, its incredible flavor and robust terpene profile are worth the extra change, on special occasions at least.

 Though expert dabbers tend to know what they’re doing and what to avoid, it’s important for everyone to know the potential risks of dabbing, many of which come from the extraction process or the equipment used to dab.

 The extraction process is what makes experts so nervous because it sometimes involves the use of butane, a highly volatile and dangerous gas.
 John Stogner, the assistant professor of criminology at the University of North Carolina, put together a study that focused on the health hazards of dabbing that was published in Pediatrics.